rareagent@work:~$

 What is NemoClaw?

-NemoClaw is NVIDIA's enterprise security and compliance wrapper for the OpenClaw agentic AI platform, announced at GTC 2026 in March 2026.
-It adds isolated compute environments, secrets management, RBAC, audit logging, and private inference routing to OpenClaw — making it suitable for regulated industries, enterprise procurement, and multi-team deployments.
+NemoClaw is NVIDIA's planned enterprise security and compliance wrapper for the OpenClaw agentic AI platform, announced at GTC 2026 and shipping in early preview.
+It is designed to add isolated compute environments, secrets management, RBAC, audit logging, and private inference routing to OpenClaw — the direction NVIDIA is taking for regulated industries, enterprise procurement, and multi-team deployments.
+Our managed deployments add isolation, monitoring, policy controls, and human review so teams can move now, before NemoClaw itself leaves early preview.

 What is the difference between OpenClaw and NemoClaw?

 OpenClaw is the core agentic AI runtime: model routing, memory, orchestration, and tool use.
-NemoClaw is the enterprise security layer that wraps OpenClaw — it adds network policy enforcement, secrets management, IAM, audit trails, and compliance postures (SOC 2, HIPAA-capable, FINRA-aware).
-You run OpenClaw inside a NemoClaw environment.
+NemoClaw is NVIDIA's early-preview security layer direction for OpenClaw: network policy enforcement, secrets management, IAM, audit trails, and target compliance postures.
+Both are moving targets today; our managed service tracks upstream changes and wraps them with operational controls.

 Who needs NemoClaw?